About the statistics

 Background and purpose

-The purpose of the statistics is to provide an overview of wage levels and wage changes for all employees independent of industry or working hours.
-The statistics were established in 1997 based on sample sirveys in the private sector and from registers in the public sector.
+The purpose of the statistics is to provide an overview of the level of earnings and change for all jobs, regardless of business affiliation and working hours.
+The statistics were established in 1997, based on sample surveys in the private sector and register information in the public sector.

-There is also a break in the time series related to the occupation information in the new series being based on a New occupation standard in according with the Standard Classification of Occupations-08 (STYRK-08).
-Employers have reported those employed according to the former occupation standard STYRK-98.
-Statistics Norway has subsequently converted from the previous to the current standard.
+2015-: As of 2015, the statistics are based on a-ordningen and new time series in the StatBank Norway.
+There is also a breach in the time series related to occupational information, the new series is based on a new occupational standard in accordance with the Standard for occupational classification-08 (STYRK-08).
+Employers report employees according to the previous occupational standard STYRK-98, after which Statistics Norway converts to the current standard.

 Users and applications

 Major users are the Technical Reporting Committee on the Income Settlements, research and official studies institutes, employee and employer organisations, Eurostat, the media, trade and the business sector and private persons.
-The statistics are used in Statistics Norway’s Labour Accounts and in quarterly wage indices.
+The statistics are used in Statistics Norway’s Labour Accounts.

 Equal treatment of users